 Venture debt is a key tool that has been used for over thirty years by entrepreneurs and equity sponsors to improve returns.
 The successful use of venture debt can enhance returns for senior management and investors by increasing the time between or eliminating equity rounds.

 Eastward’s venture debt products are similar to traditional bank debt where a company borrows capital and makes monthly payments.
 Unlike a traditional loan, Eastward’s loans typically provide a period of interest-only payments before principal balances begin to amortize.
-This interest only period allows the company to manage their cash balances efficiently.
+This interest only period allows the company to manage their cash balances.

 The debt products offered by Eastward include Senior Debt (secured by all the assets of the company) or Senior Subordinated Debt (for example term debt which is subordinated to a receivable line).